The Concert (Barbra Streisand album)

 The Concert is a live album by Barbra Streisand, released in September 1994 through Columbia Records.
 The album reached a peak position of number ten on the Billboard 200.
 The Concert was certified platinum in Australia, Canada and the United States.
 The song "Ordinary Miracles" was released as a CD-single by Columbia Records including a studio version of the track produced by Walter Afanasieff.
 It was arranged and conducted by Marvin Hamlisch.
 An abbreviated version of the album titled The Concert: Highlights was also released with a different cover art and was certified gold by the RIAA, while the double album received a triple-platinum certification.
+The album was recorded at Madison Square Garden during the Barbra Streisand in Concert tour.